Firelack/apptimer/README.md

 ## ☑️ To do

+- Modification of exercices better interface
-- Modification of exercices (+tab) -> change delete ex in this page and actual delete button = modification
+- Modification of exercice button delete